joaquinloncon/Projects/README.md

 # Projects

-A collection of some of my data science projects.
+A collection of some of my data science projects with focus on Machine Learning.

 ## What to expect?